Maxene Magalona: Return to ABS-CBN (2014–present)

 In the 3rd quarter of 2014, she signed an exclusive contract and returned to her home network after 16 years, ABS-CBN. and since then had a guest stint as one of the Hurado's on It's Showtime; as a guest player in The Singing Bee; as a special guest in Kris TV; and starred in Maalaala Mo Kaya (Episode title: Nurse Cap), portraying the nurse rapper, Fatima Palma.
 Magalona's first major project as a Kapamilya Artist is being part of ABS-CBN's Primetime Soap Dream Dad together with Jana Casandra Agoncillo and Zanjoe Marudo.

 In the first quarter of 2015, Magalona was one of the eight contestants of the first season of the Philippine edition of Your Face Sounds Familiar.

 In November 2015, after 2 months of the pilot, Magalona joined the cast of Doble Kara as Alexandra "Alex" Acosta in season 2.
 She's a sweet and kind-hearted to the kids where she worked and she was raised by her older half-brother Sebastian "Seb" Acosta portrayed by Sam Milby.
 She met Kara Dela Rosa portrayed by Julia Montes (which Seb married Kara in season 4).
 At first, she likes Kara for her brother and keeps asking her brother to take Kara out.
 But, when she finds out that Kara's adopted mother Lucille Acosta-Dela Rosa portrayed by Carmina Villarroel was her half-sister from her father's side, the sweet and kind-hearted lady became evil to Kara and her family because she believes that Lucille's family is the reason why she grew without parents.
 Later on, she became the main antagonist of the series in season 4.

 Personal life

 In 2015, Magalona began dating musician Rob Mananquil.
 On February 14, 2017 (Valentine's Day), the two became engaged when the latter proposed to the former while vacationing in Tokyo.
 Magalona and Mananquil married on January 11, 2018, at a ceremony in Boracay.
 The two briefly lived in the town of Ubud in Bali, Indonesia, where they underwent yoga teacher training.
-In October 2022, Magalona confirmed via her Instagram posts that she was recently single and had been separated from Mananquil for months.
+In October 2022, Magalona announced via her Instagram post that she and Mananquil are separated.
+Magalona is currently in relationship with Geoff Gonzalez, who is a DJ and videographer; their relationship was first hinted in 2023 until her confirmation in mid-2025.